alex-w-hunt/CTF_Writeups/Hack The Box/Sauna.md

 INDEX.html              [Status: 200, Size: 32797, Words: 15329, Lines: 684, Duration: 2373ms]
 ```

-I also used `ffuf` to look for vhosts based on the `egotisitcal-bank.local` scheme, but found nothing.
+I also used `ffuf` to look for vhosts based on the `egotistical-bank.local` scheme, but found nothing.

-Having exhausted most of my original ideas, I decided to attempt a username brute force against the Domain Controller using `kerbrute`.
+Having exhausted most of my original ideas, I decided to attempt a username brute force attack against the Domain Controller using `kerbrute`.
 This was promising, as a number of usernames were found.
 ```
 └──╼ $./kerbrute_linux_amd64 userenum -d egotistical-bank.local --dc 10.10.10.175 /usr/share/wordlists/seclists/Usernames/xato-net-10-million-usernames.txt